 Post Tagged with: "1970s"

 On this special edition of Something Else!
-Reviews’ One Track Mind, we had the reins over to Henry McCullough, singer-songwriter and former sideman with Paul McCartney and Wings, Joe Cocker and Spooky Tooth, among others.
+Reviews’ One Track Mind, we hand the reins over to Steve Smith, who’s had memorable tenures with Journey and Jean-Luc Ponty and now leads the fusion jazz group Vital Information.

 I wrote a Friday Morning Listen that was a mashup of Joe Jackson, Bruce, Clarence, and Fellini.
 I was nervous about a bunch of things that day, not the least of which was the health of Clarence.